 As of 2020, eBooks sales revenue soared by over $1 billion.
 Given the low barriers to entry, it’s easy to see why eBooks are so popular.
 Through Shopify, you can sell eBooks with almost no effort & with high profit margins.

 Below, you’ll find a three-stage process you can use.
-So if you want to know how to sell eBooks on Shopify, check out our guide below.
+So, if you want to know how to sell eBooks on Shopify, check out our guide below.
+If you are interested in sending files across the web, check out FusionFile.

-Stage 1: Getting an eBook you can sell [three different methods]
+Stage 1: Getting an eBook you can sell [3 different methods]

 Before you can sell eBooks, you need to create an eBook.
 However, creation doesn’t have to be a one-person show.
 To produce an eBook, you have one of three options: